ansys/pyensight/doc/source/rest_api/rest_api.rst

 .. note::

-    Examples here leverage Python requests to execute REST calls, but tools like Curl and Swagger can also be leveraged.
+    Examples here leverage Python requests to execute REST calls, but tools like cURL and Swagger can also be leveraged.
 The intended use of the API is via JavaScript using ``fetch()`` from within a web page, making it possible to control and interact with a PyEnSight-launched EnSight instance directly from the browser.
 Moreover, both PyEnSight and REST calls can be used to talk to the same EnSight session, making it